-A collection of GMAT practice questions from equations, linear equations in algebra is given below.
+Sample GMAT practice questions from equations, linear equations in algebra is given below.
 Attempt these questions and check whether you have got the correct answer.
 Explanatory answer with video explanations (wherever provided) is available to help you crack the questions.

 A poultry farm has only chickens and pigs.
 When the manager of the poultry counted the heads of the stock in the farm, the number totalled up to 200.
 However, when the number of legs was counted, the number totalled up to 540.
 How many more chickens were there in the farm?
 Note: Each pig had 4 legs and each chicken had 2 legs.